Sister Act (franchise): Sister Act 3 (TBA)

 In December 2020, it was revealed that Goldberg had officially signed on to return as Delores and that Tyler Perry would be producing and directing the film.

+On the October 6, 2022 episode of The View, actress Kathy Najimy stated that she had not heard anything formal about Sister Act 3; but that she had "heard rumblings about it."
+When she asked Whoopi Goldberg if Sister Act 3 was actually happening, Goldberg replied: "It's happening"; but did not publicly include or invite Najimy to be a part of it as she had with Tyler Perry and Jenifer Lewis live on the show days earlier.
+Goldberg did imply that Hocus Pocus 2 did help in getting Sister Act 3 the greenlight.

 Reworked musical

 A reworked version of the musical is expected to debut at the Curve, Leicester starring Brenda Edwards and produced by Whoopi Goldberg and Jamie Wilson.

 Other media

 Musical

 The musical Sister Act, directed by Peter Schneider and choreographed by Marguerite Derricks, premiered at the Pasadena Playhouse in Pasadena, California on October 24, 2006 and closed on December 23, 2006.
 It broke records, grossing $1,085,929 to become the highest grossing show ever at that venue.
 The production then moved to the Alliance Theater in Atlanta, Georgia, where it ran from January 17 to February 25, 2007.